ihidzhov/FaaS/README.md

 php -S localhost:9090
 ```

-It is better to move the project to web servers like Apache or Nginx.
+It is better to move the project to web servers like Apache or NGINX.

 ## :floppy_disk: Used tech